 \caption{U.S. Party System Institutionalization and Party Strength}%

-\label{usapsi}%
+\label{usaPI}%

 \end{figure}

 \par

 Following the 2008 financial crisis in the 2010 election, the introduction of the Tea Party into the Republican Party created significant problems of elite coordination which would eventually prevent the Party from preventing the rise of Donald Trump.
 The Tea Party wave of 2010 introduced a new set of elites within the Republican Party who held candidate, policy, and legislative preferences that were relatively more distant than the previous set of Republican elites.
 Due to the increased distance of preferences between elites coordination became more difficult.
 This can be seen in the lack of coherent policy responses by the Republican party vis-\'{a}-vis the Democratic minority and President.
 Instead of coherent policy responses, Republicans opted for "obstructionism".
 While many may view this as a selected strategy on the part of the Republicans, we view this as a result of a party paralyzed by the inability to coordinate elite preferences on policy\footnote{This is further demonstrated by the ouster of Speaker of the House John Boehner who eventually could not hold the differing factions of the Republican Party together.}.